 HQ/M – Ms. DeAvila firstname.lastname@example.org

-As you begin your classes, here are suggestions to help you get off to a solid start:
+As you begin your spring classes, here are suggestions to help you get off to a solid start:

 · Be sure you eat a nutritious breakfast each morning.
 It helps your brain and the rest of your body be ready for class.